 Air pollution's documented risks include endocrine disruption, pregnancy-related complications, and pediatric health risks.
 For example, the asthma rate for Black children in the U.S. is more than twice the rate of their white counterparts.
 Black people overall and Black women, specifically, are three times more likely to die from asthma than those of other races and ethnicities.
-206 industrial chemicals including per- and polyfluoroalkyl substances (PFAS), endocrine-disrupting chemicals (EDCs), pesticides, and lead.
-The documented harms from water pollution include pre-eclampsia, pregnancy-induced hypertension, miscarriage, obesity, cancer, adverse birth outcomes, and problems with brain development.
-For example, lead exposure can lead to low birth weight, damage a child's hearing and blood cell functions, and cause long-term learning disabilities and damage to the nervous system.
-There is no safe level of lead exposure.
-Yet, twice as many Black children have lead levels at or above two micrograms, compared to children of other races and ethnicities.208

 The water pollution crisis in Flint, MI, is not an outlier; for many Black women and other historically marginalized communities, clean water cannot be taken for granted.
-A national survey of Black adults found that one in three respondents had experienced brown water coming out of their household taps.207 A larger number reported having to boil their water before it was safe to drink.
+A national survey of Black adults found that one in three respondents had experienced brown water coming out of their household taps.
+A larger number reported having to boil their water before it was safe to drink.